-Le Saint-Pierre Auberge Distinctive is popular with families as well as couples because of its friendly, accommodating staff and its location adjacent to the Musee de la Civilisation, just a few minutes' walk to the Rue St. Pierre shopping district and the Place Royale.
+Auberge Saint-Pierre is popular with families as well as couples because of its friendly, accommodating staff and its location adjacent to the Musee de la Civilisation, just a few minutes' walk to the Rue St. Pierre shopping district and the Place Royale.
 Rooms include complimentary bottled water and a made-to-order breakfast and are housed in a centuries-old building with exposed stone and parquet floors.

-For dependable service and an ideal location near Parliament and the Québec City Convention Centre, Hotel Marriott Quebec City Center is a good option.
-Amenities and services include an in-room fridge; ergonomic workstations; high-speed WiFi; and babysitting, so parents can enjoy a night out.
+For dependable service and an ideal location near Parliament and the Québec City Convention Centre, Quebec City Marriott Downtown is a good option.
+Amenities and services include an in-room fridge; ergonomic workstations; high-speed Wi-Fi; and babysitting, so parents can enjoy a night out.

 Just one block from the Citadel and close to Winter Carnival activities, Le Chateau de Pierre is a reliable budget hotel in the Old City.
 Each room is decorated with its own personality and many have excellent views of Château Frontenac.

 North of the city, on the main road and convenient to Montmorency Falls Park, the Hotel Motel Le Chateauguay is a good option for those with a rental car.
 This is an ideal spot for families with its affordably priced suites with kitchenettes, self-serve laundry, a large indoor pool and hot tub, and complimentary continental breakfast.